very-good-science/data-ethics-club/site/join_in/meetings/2024/02-feb/14-02-24_meeting.md

 ### Discussion points

 There will be time to talk about whatever we like, relating to the paper, but here are some specific questions to think about while you're reading:
 - How do we feel about the perceived benefits of using chatbots (e.g. as a therapist, role play to teach social ettiquette, friend/companion for those who are lonely/isolated)?
-Are the benefits worth it?
+Do the benefits outweigh the ethical costs?
 - How should data be stored for these chatbots?
 - What responsibility does Replika have for the wellbeing of their users, particuarly those affected by any "forgetting" from software updates?